restdone/Shiba-Cool-App/README.md

 # Shiba-Cool-App
-This is a testing Application for improving security.
+This is a testing Application for a cool shiba